theupdateframework/pep-on-pypi-with-tuf/README.rst

 __ https://github.com/theupdateframework/tuf/issues/39

-From our findings as of the time of writing, PyPI SHOULD split all targets in the *bins* role by delegating it to 1024 delegated targets role, each of which would sign for PyPI targets whose hashes fall into that "bin" or delegated targets role.
+From our findings as of the time of writing, PyPI SHOULD split all targets in the *bins* role by delegating it to 1024 delegated targets role, each of which would sign for PyPI targets whose hashes fall into that "bin" or delegated targets role (see Figure 1).
 We found that 1024 bins would result in the *bins* role metadata and each of its bins delegated targets role metadata to be about the same size (40-50KB) for about 220K PyPI targets (simple indices and distributions).